Tomatillo Peach Salsa

 I was happy to see tomatillos win last week’s poll because roasted tomatillos are my favorite base for a salsa.
 Yes.
 I like them more than red tomatoes.
 You read that correctly.

-There are just a few ingredients in this salsa but the flavors really pop.
+There are just a few ingredients in this Tomatillo Peach Salsa but the flavors really pop.
 Betsy and I both agreed it was the best salsa I’ve made in a while.

 Tomatillos, if you’ve never used them before, are strange fruits.
 They come in this sticky paper stuff that you have to peel off and if you try to eat one raw, you probably won’t like it.
 It’ll be super bitter and while you can make a salsa with raw tomatillos (like my green pico de gallo) it’s a tough thing to balance.

 If you roast them though, the bitterness goes away and you’re left with these delicious slightly sweet and flavorful things.

 So, peel off the paper stuff and just chop all the tomatillos in half.

 Sprinkle them with a bit of salt and roast them at 350 degrees for about 20 minutes until they are lightly charred and soft.